mrjncsk/Atomized/README.md

+# hyprblue

 # image-template

-# Purpose
+## Purpose

 This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
 This template is the recommended way to make customizations to any image published by the Universal Blue Project:
 - Products: [Aurora](https://getaurora.dev/), [Bazzite](https://bazzite.gg/), [Bluefin](https://projectbluefin.io/), [uCore](https://projectucore.io/)
 - Base images: [main](https://github.com/ublue-os/main/) - the product images build on these and may be a better starting point depending on what you want.

 or any other base image if you want to start from scratch: